Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 You can also take your money out at any time without paying penalties.

-As always, if you have questions or concerns – we suggest you talk to a financial professional when it comes to your investment portfolio.
+As always, if you have questions or concerns – we suggest you talk to a financial professional when it comes to your investment portfolio, especially inexperienced investors.

 Next: Protect Your Retirement Savings from Inflation

-[We've both been investing in Worthy Bonds for more than a year now, including using the round-up feature.]
+[We've both been investing in Worthy's 5% interest earning bonds for a couple years now, including using the round-up feature.]

 Written by Women Who Money Cofounders Vicki Cook and Amy Blacklock.